What We Do

 Chalkboard’s vision and mission are outlined in a 3-year strategic plan.

-The CLASS Project is our pilot project designed to empower educators and raise student achievement.
-CLASS (Creative Leadership Achieves Student Success) aims to put research into practice by focusing on four components of effective teaching.
-While the work is supported and facilitated by Chalkboard, CLASS is a locally-designed, educator-driven effort – and it is producing powerful results!
-With 23 participating districts, serving almost a quarter of Oregon’s student population, CLASS is our largest initiative to date.
+CLASS (Creative Leadership Achieves Student Success) Project aims to put research into practice by focusing on four components of effective teaching.
+While the work is supported and facilitated by Chalkboard, CLASS is a locally-designed, educator-driven effort.

 TeachOregon is an initiative that gives school districts and universities the opportunity to design innovative models to prepare the next generation of diverse and effective Oregon teachers.

 Chalkboard provides context for education policy issues by commissioning research on important topics.
-Our white papers and policy briefs cover a range of topics including: attendance, budgeting, transportation, professional development, accountability systems and the achievement gap.
+The white papers and policy briefs cover a range of topics including: attendance, budgeting, transportation, professional development, accountability systems, and the achievement gap.

 Chalkboard has completed extensive public opinion polling to better understand what Oregonians want for our children and our schools.